 Introduction and Background

-The Virginia Board of Education’s Student Conduct Policy Guidelines were first developed in 1994 in response to action by the 1993 General Assembly requiring the Virginia Board of Education to establish such guidelines.
+The Virginia Board of Education’s Student Conduct Policy Guidelines was first developed in 1994 in response to action by the 1993 General Assembly requiring the Virginia Board of Education to establish such guidelines.
 In 2004, the Guidelines underwent a major revision in response to requirements of § 22.1-279.6. of the Code of Virginia, reflecting numerous changes in state and federal laws and regulations, relevant case law, and emerging best practice principles.
 The Virginia Student Conduct Policy Guidelines, 2004, were originally adopted by the Virginia Board of Education on September 22, 2004.
 The Guidelines were updated in 2005, 2006, 2009, and 2013 to incorporate changes in state laws and regulations.